garden-io/garden/docs/using-garden/development-workflows.md

 Garden also caches test results, based on the hash of the module source files, and (if applicable) all connected build and runtime dependencies.
 That way, Garden knows which tests to run when any source file is modified.

-In this example, since the `integ` tests depends on `backend`, Garden will ensure that `backend` is deployed before running the `integ` tests.
+In this example, since the `integ` tests depends on `frontend` and `backend`, Garden will ensure that both the `frontend` and `backend` are deployed with the latest code before running the `integ` tests.
+The `unit` test only requires a build of the `frontend` which is an implicit dependency for all tests in the module.

 ## Next steps